Movie camera: Mass-market

 Due to the work of Le Prince, Friese-Greene, Edison, and the Lumière brothers, the movie camera had become a practical reality by the mid-1890s.
-The first firms were soon established for the manufacture of movie camera, including Birt Acres, Eugene Augustin Lauste, Dickson, Pathé frères, Prestwich, Newman & Guardia, de Bedts, Gaumont-Démény, Schneider, Schimpf, Akeley, Debrie, Bell & Howell, Leonard-Mitchell, Ertel, Ernemann, Eclair, Stachow, Universal, Institute, Wall, Lytax, and many others.
+The first firms were soon established for the manufacture of movie cameras, including Arri, Bell & Howell, Birt Acres, Eclair, Eugene Augustin Lauste, Dickson, Gaumont, Lytax, Mitchell Camera, Pathé Frères, Schneider Kreuznach, Universal Camera Corp., and others.

+An Arriflex 35 cine camera.
+The first movie camera to allow for single-lens reflex viewing to avoid parallax distortion.

 The Aeroscope was built and patented in England in the period 1909–1911 by Polish inventor Kazimierz Prószyński.
 Aeroscope was the first successful hand-held operated film camera.
 The cameraman did not have to turn the crank to advance the film, as in all cameras of that time, so he could operate the camera with both hands, holding the camera and controlling the focus.
 This made it possible to film with the Aeroscope in difficult circumstances including from the air and for military purposes.
 The first all-metal cine camera was the Bell & Howell Standard of 1911-12.
-One of the most complicated models was the Mitchell-Technicolor Beam Splitting Three-Strip Camera of 1932.
-With it, three colour separation originals are obtained behind a purple, a green, and a red light filter, the latter being part of one of the three different raw materials in use.

-In 1923, Eastman Kodak introduced a 16mm film stock, principally as a lower-cost alternative to 35 mm and several camera makers launched models to take advantage of the new market of amateur movie-makers.
-Thought initially to be of inferior quality to 35 mm, 16 mm cameras continued to be manufactured until the 2000s by the likes of Bolex, Arri, and Aaton.
+Mitchell Cameras were one of the primary cameras used in the production of newsreels and Hollywood movies from around 1929, when Fox Studios bought Mitchell, until the Mitchell closed in the 1970s.
+Their main camera was the Mitchell Standard.
+Panavision cameras were brought into use during the 1950s due to anamorphic widescreen processes.
+During World War II, cinematographers working as field photographers made use of Bell & Howell Eyemo cameras if they were American and Arri Arriflex 35 cameras if they were German.
+The Arriflex 35s were brought back to the United States after the war via the US Army Pictorial Center and became popular due to the models mirrored, twin-bladed shutter, which allowed for single-lens reflex viewing.